Cognitive Behavioural Therapy for Cannabis Use Disorder

 The trial information does not specify whether you need to stop taking your current medications.
 It might be best to discuss this with the trial coordinators or your doctor.

-Is Cognitive Behavioral Therapy (CBT) safe for treating cannabis use disorder?
+What prior data suggests that Cognitive Behavioral Therapy (CBT4CBT) is safe for treating cannabis use disorder?

-How is Cognitive Behavioral Therapy (CBT4CBT) unique for treating cannabis use disorder?
+What evidence suggests that Cognitive Behavioral Therapy might be an effective treatment for cannabis use disorder?

 Rachel L Tomko, PhD